Kirby Cove Campground OPEN April 1- November 30.

 Kirby Cove also features a reservable day-use site and five overnight campsites.
 Each campsite can accommodate up to 10 people (parking restricted to three vehicles per site).
 The day-use site can accommodate up to 35 people (parking restricted to four vehicles).
 Pit toilets, barbecue pits, picnic tables, and fire rings are available, but there's no potable water.

 - Although campsites are available by reservation only, the public is invited to walk the trail and picnic on the beach or bluffs.

 - Walk in your own water, and plan on an uphill walk back up from the cove.

 - Campground reservations go quickly, make sure to reserve well in advance.

 - Scan the skies in autumn for migrating hawks, kestrels, harriers, falcons, and other raptors.

 - The waves are usually gentle on this beach, but there is no lifeguard.

 - Explore Battery Kirby (1898-1934) by the cove's beach.

 - Kirby Cove presents challenges to visitors with disabilities.
-Arrangements can be made in advance to allow vehicle access to the picnic site for disabled guests with a valid DMV placard; call (415) 331-1540.
+Arrangements can be made in advance to allow vehicle access to the picnic site for disabled guests with a valid DMV placard; call the Marin Headlands Visitor Center (415) 331-1540.